Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Benchmark Experiments

-We use our protocol and compare the following OPE estimators: DM, IPW, Self-Normalized Inverse Probability Weighting (SNIPW), DR, Self-Normalized Doubly Robust (SNDR), Switch Doubly Robust (Switch-DR), DRos, and MRDR.
-We describe DM, IPW, and DR in Section~\ref{sec:estimators}.
-We define the other estimators in Appendix~\ref{app:other_estimators}.
-We test different hyperparameter values for Switch-DR and DRos.
-(The details about their hyperparameters are given in Appendix~\ref{app:other_estimators}.)
-These above estimators have not yet been compared in a large, realistic setting.
+We compare the following OPE estimators: DM, IPW, Self-Normalized Inverse Probability Weighting (SNIPW), DR, SNDR, Switch-DR, and DRos.
+We tune the built-in hyperparameter of Switch-DR and DRos using a data-driven hyperparameter tuning method described in Su et al.~\citep{su2020doubly}.
+The details of the above estimators and data-driven hyperparameter tuning method are given in Appendix~\ref{app:estimators}.

-For estimators except for DM, we use the true action choice probability $\pi_b(a | x)$ contained in the Open Bandit Dataset.
+For estimators except for DM, we use the true action choice probability $\pi_b(a | x)$ contained in Open Bandit Dataset.
 For estimators except for IPW and SNIPW, we need to obtain a reward estimator $\hat{q}$.
-We do this by using logistic regression (implemented in \textit{scikit-learn}) and training it using 30\% of $\calDev$.
-We then use the rest of the data to estimate the policy value of an evaluation policy.
+We do this by using gradient boosting\footnote{Specifically, we use `sklearn.ensemble.HistGradientBoostingClassifier(learning\_rate=0.01, max\_iter=100, max\_depth=5, min\_samples\_leaf=10, random\_state=12345)' to obtain $\hat{q}$.} (implemented in \textit{scikit-learn}~\citep{scikit-learn}) and training it on $\calD^{(b)}$.
+We also use cross-fitting~\citep{kallus2019efficiently,narita2020safe} to avoid substantial bias from overfitting when obtaining $\hat{q}$.